Guiding the UTIA Community During the Partial Federal Shutdown

 • If you receive notification of a postponed deadline, please contact your OSP Proposal Coordinator or aggrant@utk.edu.

 • Report Stop Work Orders Immediately.
-During previous shutdowns, UTIA received very few stop work orders.
-However, because they effectively end or suspend work, costs associated with any work conducted after the notification will not be reimbursed.
+Stop work orders are not expected, however, because they effectively end or suspend work, costs associated with any work conducted after the notification will not be reimbursed.
 If needed, OSP can provide guidance to departments on how to temporarily cover costs related to payroll interruptions.

 • OSP staff will immediately forward any stop work orders received to the affected PIs.

 • Funding Availability May Continue.
 During previous shutdowns, most agencies continued to allow automatic drawdown of funds.
 Provided the shutdown is not lengthy, we may not experience interruptions to funding availability.
-HHS has confirmed that the Payment Management Services (PMS) system will remain operational to ensure delivery of grant payments for some programs.
+The Payment Management Services (PMS) system is expected to remain operational to ensure delivery of grant payments for some programs.
 Sponsored Projects Accounting (SPA) will monitor the federal drawn down system status.

 • Meet Your Award Deadlines.
 If you have a report or other deliverable due to your sponsor, continue working toward the sponsor’s original deadline.
 Submit your reports on time, if permitted by your sponsor.